materialsproject/pymatgen/docs/index.md

     *The code is mightier than the pen.*

-As of 2022, pymatgen supports Python 3.9 and above.
-Our support schedule follows closely that of the Scientific Python software stack, i.e., when packages such as numpy drops support for Python versions, we will drop support for newer versions.
+As of 2024, pymatgen supports Python 3.10 and above.
+Our support schedule follows closely that of the Scientific Python software stack, i.e., when packages such as NumPy drops support for Python versions, we will drop support for newer versions.
 Similarly, support for new Python versions will be adopted only when most of the core dependencies support the new Python versions.